RomainGehrig/AppliedDataAnalysis/project/report/report.md

 ### LRens

+This votation had a long live on social networks before it actually was voted with around 20 tweets about it per week for about 8 month, then we can observe a constant augmentation of the volume of the tweets seven weeks before the votation due to progressive discussion about it in the social environment.

 ![](hist-lrens.png)

+The illustration of the number of tweets per 1000 voters was chosen to show where the tech-savy users are, in this case around Zurich and Geneva and we don't think this is a coincidence that those cities are international ones!

 <iframe src="lrens_tweets.html" width="100%" height="400px"></iframe>

+Both Twitter and the swiss population approve this law!

 <iframe src="lrens_sentiment.html" width="100%" height="400px"></iframe>

 ### RBI

+Twitter's attitude toward this votation looked pretty positive.
+We can see the activity increasing when we approach the date of the votation, but there is no change of opinion before or after the votation.
+But Twitter was wrong since this votation was rejected by the swiss population.

 ![](hist-rbi.png)

+At first sight, it looks like there is a strong case of Röstigraben, but what is really happening is that we have no tweets coming from a large part of the German side of Switzerland.
+The reason may be the lack of hashtags in German related to this votation (we missed the hashtag #bge), but Zurich still stand out!

 <iframe src="rbi_tweets.html" width="100%" height="400px"></iframe>

+We then have some surprising results.
+We have Wallis that looks like a strong advocate for the RBI, but in the votation results it is one of the lowest proportion of 'yes' in the country.
+And Jury was a partisan of this law both in tweets and in votes.
+Those results make it hard to draw any conclusion from those graph.

 <iframe src="rbi_sentiment.html" width="100%" height="400px"></iframe>